hay-kot/quick-zip-cli/docs/index.md

 # About the Project

-!!! warning "This is a work in progress.
+!!! warning "This is a work in progress and not currently published.
 Use at your own risk."

 ## What QuickZip Is
 QuickZip is a CLI utility I developed to solve a backup problem on my machines.
 I wanted a way to quickly backup up small sets of configuration files and data without deploying a massive, hard to maintain tool with too much front-end configuration.
 QuickZip uses a config.json file to build tiny list of backups that are conducted when called (typically via cron).